textpotential/bibliarchic/chapt3.md

 Interface is this space of 'relationship with.'
 It is the relationship with books, the discourse of reading, that constitutes the religious sentiment for Levinas, not only the books themselves.

-### a heritage
-- translating the Talmudic page (Levinas and Beal)
-- Camille and Image on the Egde

 As indicated by the inerrancy statement, these central texts at the *beginning* of core biblical writings have shaped biblical interpretation and bible reading practices.
 We can see the influence of this arche on bible reading practices